-CEPI has established a dedicated compliance function within the Governance, Risk & Compliance (GRC) department.
-The responsibility for the design, implementation and continuous improvement of our business integrity work lies with the Compliance team.
+CEPI has established a dedicated Ethics and Compliance function within the Governance, Risk & Compliance (GRC) department.
+The responsibility for the design, implementation and continuous improvement of our business integrity work lies with the Ethics and Compliance team.
 The business integrity scope encompasses inter alia human rights and decent working conditions.
-The GRC Director has dual reporting lines to the COO and the Board of CEPI via the Audit and Risk Committee (ARC).
+The GRC Director has dual reporting lines to the General Counsel and the Board of CEPI via the Audit and Risk Committee (ARC).